Luneciux/20_aluroni_router/README.md

 # Technologies

 The timer was made with
-- React and Typescript
+- Router DOM
-- UUID for Key biding
+- Organizing Not Found and UX Routes
-- Css Modules and SASS
+- Finishig the landing page

 # Color pallet